junxit/us-congress-bills-117/metadata.md

 - 2022-09-19 — Placed on the Union Calendar, Calendar No. 364.
 - 2022-09-19 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-468.
 - 2022-09-19 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-468.
+- 2022-09-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.